 \subsection{Schema linking with all database tables}

 We explore the impact of passing the entire table schema set collected from entire databases.
-Schema linking is such a critical component that we strive to achieve a high-recall in production.
-With a long context model, we can pass a lot more table definitions and schema more loosely than the most relevant top-k tables. \yeounoh{As with a standard practice, we retrieve the most relevant tables based on question and full table creation statement with column values and descriptions, embedding similarity.
-The top-k table retrieval is done across all the tables and DBs, similar to the production setup we assumed in Figure~\ref{fig:tbr_simulation} for the illustration.
+Schema linking is such a critical component that we strive to achieve a high-recall in production. \yeounoh{With a long-context model, we can include a significantly larger set of table definitions and schemas instead of limiting the input to only the most relevant top-K tables.
+As is standard practice, we retrieve the most relevant tables based on the NL question and the table DDL statement, using embedding similarity between the two.
+The top-k table retrieval is done across all the tables and DBs, mirroring the production setup illustrated in Figure~\ref{fig:tbr_simulation}.
 Alternatively, we provide all the tables from a given target DB (benchmark datasets specify to which DB the question is referring to) or from all the tables in the dataset (across all DBs), without the top-k retrieval.} The goal is to ensure near perfect (higher) recall at the cost of lower precision \yeounoh{by providing more tables, if not all, via long context}.